Medicare Secondary Payer (MSP)

 G8 = other relationship

-Employer Name FL 65 A, B, C N/A N/A For UB-04 (CMS-1450) only, report name of employer that provides health care coverage for individual.
+Employer Name 65 A, B, C N/A N/A Name of employer that provides health care coverage

 [Return to Top]

-Step 3: Check for a Matching MSP Record for the Beneficiary on the CWF
+Step 3: Check for Matching MSP Record for the Beneficiary in the CWF

 [Return to Top]